instance01/BRTDP-DS-MPI/README.md

 # BRTDP-DS-MPI

-BRTDP implemented including DS-MPI for upper bounds
+BRTDP implemented including DS-MPI for upper bounds.

+For all my homies out there struggling to implement DS-MPI.